statisticsnorway/bip-start/README.md

 Podman or docker:
 `docker run -p 8180:8180 eu.gcr.io/prod-bip/ssb/stratus/bip-start:<version>`

+### Code quality

+The codebase is analysed in Sonarcloud

 ### Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).y)